 The IATEFL annual meeting gives a truly global overview of contexts, experiences and practices, and to many delegates that is most valuable aspect of the conference.

 It is not necessary to be a member of IATEFL to apply, and the applications must be submitted to IATEFL by 23 July 2015.
-Detailed criteria for the scholarship are available on the list of current scholarships.

 The award consists of: